SyedMSawaid/weather-forecast/README.md

 The applications can be run in standalone mode, docker containers or docker-compose service.

+### Fly.io

+To deploy this project to Fly.io, install the [Fly CLI tool](https://fly.io/docs/flyctl/install/) and log in using the `fly login` command.

+Once logged in, simply run `./deploy.sh` in the root of the project to deploy.

 ## **Docker**

 This project can be run as a docker-compose service which will run the backend and frontend containers and it is the easiest way to run the project.